backdrop-contrib/domain/README.txt

 other two domains cannot read that cookie.
 This is an Internet standard, not a bug.

-Note: See the INSTALL.txt for instructions regarding Drupal's default cookie handling.
+Note: See the INSTALL.txt for instructions regarding Backdrop's default cookie handling.

 ----
 1.4.2   Cron Handling

-When Drupal's cron function runs, it operates on the domain from which the cron.php script is invoked.
+When Backdrop's cron function runs, it operates on the domain from which the cron.php script is invoked.
 That is, if you setup cron to run from:

   http://one.example.com/cron.php